MileHacker Logo

 • Not feasible for tourists.
 Requires a valid Chinese driving license.

-• Motorcycle/scooter rentals very limited and not recommended due to safety.
+• Motorcycle/scooter rentals very limited and rather than recommended due to safety.

 • International Driving Permit (IDP) not recognized as a standalone license.